-If you are having a surgical procedure, the recovery nurses will keep a very close eye on you, checking your observations, your wounds, and any drains, ensuring you are as comfortable as possible.
-As you recover you will be escorted to the Stage Two recovery area, and offered a drink and something to eat if you are permitted.
+The recovery nurses will keep a very close eye on you, checking your observations, your wounds, and any drains, ensuring you are as comfortable as possible.

-If you are having a General Anaesthetic, you will need to stay with us for at least 2-3 hours.
+If you are not staying overnight, you will eventually (after about 30 minutes to 1 hourl be transferred to our Stage 2 of the recovery area.
+As you recover you will be offered a drink and something to eat if you are permitted.
+Once you are ready for discharge you will be able to get changed and walk to the reception area where your nominated carer will arrive to escort you home.
+If you are having a General Anaesthetic, you will need to stay with us for at least 2 hours.
 If you have Intravenous Sedation Anaesthetic, you will stay anywhere from 30 minutes to 1.5 hours depending on your recovery.

-If you have a local anaesthetic, you will go directly to Stage Two recovery, and will be able to leave once you have had a set of normal observations taken.
-5.
+If you have a local anaesthetic, you will go directly to the second stage recovery area and will be able to leave once you have had a set of normal observations taken.